 Split PDU Session (or PDU Session split): a PDU Session whose QoS Flows are served by more than one SDAP entities in the NG-RAN.

 Split SRB: in MR-DC, a SRB between the MN and the UE with RLC bearers both in MCG and SCG.

+Subsequent Conditional PSCell Addition or Change (subsequent CPAC): a conditional PSCell change procedure that is executed after a PSCell addition or PSCell change based on pre-configured CPA or CPC configuration of candidate PSCell(s) without reconfiguration and re-initiation of CPC/CPA.

+Editor’s note: FFS whether to support subsequent CPA, e.g. maintaining candidate PSCell configurations for CPA after SCG release.

 User plane resource configuration: in MR-DC with 5GC, encompasses radio network resources and radio access resources related to either one or more PDU sessions, one or more QoS flows, one or more DRBs, or any combination thereof.

 V2X sidelink communication: AS functionality enabling V2X Communication as defined in TS 23.285 [19], between nearby UEs, using E-UTRA technology but not traversing any network node.